-Under the 2013 LGA formula changes, a drafting error will impact future LGA distributions.(Published Mar 5, 2014)
+Under the 2013 LGA formula changes, a drafting error will impact future LGA distributions if not corrected.(Published Mar 10, 2014)

-Bills would add $57 million to the LGA appropriation beginning with the 2015 calendar year distribution, bringing the total appropriation to the 2002 level.(Published Aug 5, 2013)
+The legislation would add $57 million to the LGA appropriation, beginning with the 2015 calendar year distribution.(Published Aug 5, 2013)

 The 2014 LGA payments will be distributed under a revised formula with an overall $80 million appropriation increase.(Published Jul 8, 2013)